cabal-club/cable/readme.md

 ### 7.2.1 Susceptibilities
 #### 7.2.1.1 Inappropriate Use
+1. An attacker could issue `post/topic` posts to edit channel topics to garbage text, offensive content, or malicious content (e.g. phishing).
+Since most chat programs have channel topics controlled by "moderators" or "admins", this could cause confusion if users do not realize that anyone can set these strings.
+2. The list of channels in the `Channel List Response` message could be falsified to include channels that do not exist (i.e. no users have posted to them) or to omit the names channels that do exist.

+#### 7.2.1.2 Spoofing
 1. An attacker could issue a `post/info` to alter their display name to be the same as another user, causing confusion as to which user is authoring certain chat messages.
-2. An attacker could issue `post/topic` posts to edit channel topics to garbage text, offensive content, or malicious content (e.g. phishing).
-Since most chat programs have channel topics controlled by "moderators" or "admins", this could cause confusion if users do not realize that anyone can set these strings.
-3. The list of channels in the `Channel List Response` message could be falsified to include channels that do not exist (i.e. no users have posted to them) or to omit the names channels that do exist.

-#### 7.2.1.2 Denial of Service
+#### 7.2.1.3 Denial of Service
 1. Authoring very large posts (gigabytes or larger) and/or a large number of smaller posts, and sharing them with others to download.
 2. Making a large quantity of expensive requests (e.g. a time range request on a channel with a long chat history that covers its entire lifetime, repeatedly).
 3. Responding to legitimate requests with made-up hashes (especially in large quantities), which the client may spend considerable time and resources searching for indefinitely, depending on the implementation.